openlibhums/memory-alpha/content/support/email-and-reminders/email-logs-placeholder.md

    The recipient(s) of the email, including any CC or BCC addresses.
 - Subject
 - Email status
   Information about the delivery status of the email.
-See &&Interpreting email statuses\*\* below for more information. <!--missing hyperlink-->
+See **Interpreting statuses** below for more information. <!--missing hyperlink-->
 - There is an option to click through to see the email content.

 ![Screenshot of an email log entry showing status and actions.](article-log.png)